dr2lopez/yang-provenance/draft-lopez-opsawg-yang-provenance.md

 When using it, a provenance-signature leaf MAY appear at any position in the enclosing element, but only one such leaf MUST be defined for the enclosing element.
 If the enclosing element contains other non-leaf elements, they MAY provide their own provenance-signature leaf, according to the same rule.

 As example, let us consider the two modules proposed in {{YANGmanifest}}.
-For the platform-manifest module, the provenance for a platforn would be provided by the optional platform-provenance leaf shown below:
+For the platform-manifest module, the provenance for a platform would be provided by the optional platform-provenance leaf shown below:

 ~~~
 module: ietf-platform-manifest